GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/sms-otp.md

 ## Include the twilio library into oxAuth

-Copy the jar file of Twilio to folder `/opt/gluu/jetty/oxauth/custom/libs` inside Gluu Server chroot.
-To make oxAuth pick the library, a restart is required (this is a one-time task only).
-Example: `# service oxauth restart`.
+Copy the Twilio jar file to the following oxAuth folder inside the Gluu Server chroot: `/opt/gluu/jetty/oxauth/custom/libs`.
+Restart oxAuth to confirm the changes (this is a one-time task): `# service oxauth restart`.

 ## Properties